Economy of the Mughal Empire

-Coinage
+Currency and monetary system

 Square shaped silver rupee coin of Akbar, struck at the Lahore mint.

 The Mughals adopted and standardised the rupee (rupiya, or silver), Mohur (gold) and dam (copper) currencies introduced by Sur Emperor Sher Shah Suri during his brief rule.
 The currency was initially 48 dams to a single rupee in the beginning of Akbar's reign, before it later became 38 dams to a rupee in the 1580s, with the dam's value rising further in the 17th century as a result of new industrial uses for copper, such as in bronze cannons and brass utensils.
 The dam was initially the most common coin in Akbar's time, before being replaced by the rupee as the most common coin in succeeding reigns.
 The dam's value was later worth 30 to a rupee towards the end of Jahangir's reign, and then 16 to a rupee by the 1660s.
 The Mughals minted coins with high purity, never dropping below 96%, and without debasement until the 1720s.

 A coin issued by Emperor Jahangir, showing a fish motif.

 Despite India having its own stocks of gold and silver, the Mughals produced minimal gold of their own, but mostly minted coins from imported bullion, as a result of the empire's strong export-driven economy, with global demand for Indian agricultural and industrial products drawing a steady stream of precious metals into India.
 Around 80% of Mughal India's imports were bullion, mostly silver, with major sources of imported bullion including the New World and Japan, which in turn imported large quantities of textiles and silk from the Bengal Subah province.

+Najaf Haider estimates that between the 1580s and 1680s the Mughal mints absorbed bullion on the order of 240 million rupees, making the empire, with the exception of Ming China, the largest net importer of silver outside Europe.
+The inflow came from New World silver routed through the Levant and the Red Sea, Japanese silver via the Dutch, and European thalers re-minted at Surat and other imperial zarabkhanas.